 Warm-up and Review: 5 minutes

 You’ll want to start each lesson with some review of previously taught skills and phonemic awareness tasks.
-You can show students grapheme cards and have them say the sound, or you give them the sound and they write the grapheme.
+You can show students grapheme (letter) cards and have them say the sound.
+You could also give them the sound and they write the grapheme.
 These visual and auditory drills offer a quick and effective review.

 Focus on phonemic awareness tasks such as blending, segmenting, and phoneme manipulation.